 The claim form that you submit must contain the following information (1) the name and address of the claimant, (2) the date, place, and circumstances of the occurrence which gave rise to the claim, (3) a general description of the injury and damages to date, (4) the names of the public employee or employees that caused the damage, and (5) the amount in controversy.

-Failing to comply with the California Tort Claims Act will result in a complete bar of your subrogation claim against the public entity and its employees.
+Our labor lawyers note that failing to comply with the California Tort Claims Act will result in a complete bar of your subrogation claim against the public entity and its employees.
 In other words, you will not be able to obtain reimbursement of your workers’ compensation expenditures if the above process and procedures are not followed.

-This is a common area where mistakes are made.
+Our employment attorneys note that this is a common area where mistakes are made.
 If you have any questions regarding the California Tort Claims Act or subrogation in general, please feel free to contact the Subrogation Division of Michael Sullivan & Associates for assistance.

 CHOOSE OUR LABOR LAW FIRM IN CALIFORNIA TODAY

 Labor law, like many other sectors of the law, can be difficult to understand, let alone comply with.
 As a business owner, you know that heavy fines and/or lawsuits can be at stake for failure to follow the laws put in place for employment in California.
 Luckily, the excellent labor law attorneys at Michael Sullivan & Associates, LLC are here to help.
 We can ensure your business is compliant at all levels of the government and help you in areas where you need a helping hand.
 Reach out to our labor attorneys today!